 Any new line construction to connect the Project to the Utility's electric system will be undertaken by the Utility at the Project Developer's expense.
-Interconnection line(s) will terminate on a termination structure provided by the Project Developer.
+The new line(s) will terminate on a structure provided by the Project Developer.